Thai Mango Sticky Rice Recipe | ข้าวเหนียวมะม่วง

 I use a saute pan, splatter guard, and put another pan on top and it works for me!
 Since cute Mexican Ataulfo mangos are in season now, make the most of it and make mango sticky rice tonight!!

 Use this recipe to make your favorite Thai dessert, homemade Thai Mango Sticky Rice!

-- Soak your rice for at least one hour and up to five hours.
+- Soak your rice for at least two hours and up to five hours.
 If you forget about it and soak it too long like for a day or more, it ferments and gets gross, lesson learned!

 - Drain your rice.